Davide-sd/GIMP-lens-blur/README.md

 This code is based on [Mike Pound's implementation](https://github.com/mikepound/convolve) created for [this Computerphile video](https://www.youtube.com/watch?v=vNG3ZAd8wCc).
 I changed the code to use **OpenCV** for performance gains.

+Many thanks to Niklas Liebig for the alpha channel correction! :)

 This plugin has been tested on Ubuntu 18.04 and GIMP 2.10.8.

 <div align = 'center'>